N12 – Terminating a Tenancy for Landlord’s Own Use

 If the tenant moves out according to the notice, and before you file an application with the Landlord and Tenant Board, the individual on the notice is still required to live in the property full-time for at least one year.

-Changes to the law as of September 1, 2017 require that a landlord now compensate the tenant an amount equal to one month’s rent by the termination date on the N12 notice or offer the tenant another rental unit that is acceptable.
+Landlords must compensate the tenant an amount equal to one month’s rent by the termination date on the N12 notice or offer the tenant another rental unit that is acceptable.

 If paying the compensation, the full amount must be paid to the tenant on or before the termination date listed on the N12 notice.
 The landlord risks the dismissal of their application at the LTB and having to start the process all over again, if it is not paid by this deadline.

-If offering another rental unit, it must be a unit which is owned by the same landlord who is giving the tenant the notice.
+If offering another rental unit, it must be a unit which is owned by the same landlord who is giving the tenant the N12 notice.

 It’s very important that you do your research to make sure this process is appropriate for your situation.
 If you serve your tenants with an incorrect notice, it can cause other problems for you down the road.